zenml-io/zenml/docs/book/stacks-and-components/component-guide/model-deployers/mlflow.md

     requests.json()
 ```

-2. withing the same pipeline, use the service from previous step to run inference this time using pre-built predict method
+2. within the same pipeline, use the service from previous step to run inference this time using pre-built predict method

 ```python
 # Use the service for inference